HKU-BIOF3002/Demo-template/README.md

 -   Copy the token **now** and save it somewhere — you won’t see it again!

-Furthermore, on the CPOS server itself, you also have to configure your name and email.
-In the terminal type the following:
+Furthermore, on the CPOS server itself, you must also configure your name and email.
+In the terminal, type the following:

 ``` bash
 git config --global user.name "<your name>"
 git config --global user.email "<your email>"
 ```

-### Step 2.
+### Step 3.
 Clone the Repository

-Now you are ready to clone Git respositories onto your account on the CPOS server.
+Now you are ready to clone Git repositories onto your account on the CPOS server.

-On the GitHub webpage, navigate to the main page of the repository (i.e this repository) you want to clone.
+On the GitHub webpage, navigate to the main page of the repository (i.e, this repository) you want to clone.

 Click the Code button and copy the repository URL (choose HTTPS or SSH as appropriate).